How Modern Cloud Analytics Opens Access to Business Intelligence

 Work With Massive Amounts of Data

-Sigma was specifically designed to let teams leverage the scale and processing capability of the cloud.
+Sigma was specifically designed to let modern teams leverage the scale and processing capability of the cloud.
 With Sigma, you can work with billions of data rows from dozens of sources — no copies or extracts required.
 And because Sigma is cloud-native, you can process these quantities of real-time data in seconds to achieve as much detail as needed, even for everyday decisions.

 Modern Data Governance